Turkey travel tips

 The democratic Republic of Turkey covers 779,452 square kilometres and is bordered by Bulgaria, Greece, Georgia, Armenia, the Black Sea, Iran, Iraq, Syria, the Aegean Sea and the Mediterranean Sea.

-Turkey is home to 66 million people, most of whom are effusively friendly and generous when they meet foreign tourists, and the country is hard to match for its diversity of fascinating historic, religious and natural sites through which you can travel.
+Turkey was home to 79 million people in 2011, most of whom are effusively friendly and generous when they meet foreign tourists and the country is hard to match for its diversity of fascinating historic, religious and natural sites through which you can enjoy holiday travel.

 There are fantastic beaches along a thousand kilometres of Turkish coastline, untouched forests and mountains for climbers and skiers.